Bipartisan stimulus plan: What’s in the Problem Solvers Caucus COVID relief proposal?

 - Support for the election ($400 billion)

-- Support for broadband, agriculture, USPS, and the Census ($52 billion)
+- Support for broadband, agriculture, USPS, and the census ($52 billion)

 This all sounds great.
 What’s the problem?